-This guide covers three Beppu-area family stays at different styles, plus references to existing single-hotel reviews and itinerary pieces.
+This guide compares three Beppu-area family stays across different styles, with a quick decision table, real prices, and links to our deeper reviews and multi-day itinerary plans.

 How to choose a Beppu base with kids

-- Kannawa: walk to Hells, traditional ryokan vibe, narrow streets
+- Kannawa: walk to the Hells, traditional ryokan vibe, narrow streets

-- Kankaiji: ocean view, fewer kids amenities, more relaxed
+- Kankaiji: ocean views, fewer kids’ amenities, more relaxed

 - Coastal: family pools, beach walks, more “hotel” than “ryokan”

-- Best months: October–March for cold-onsen sweet spot
+- Best months: October–March for the cold-weather onsen sweet spot

 - Drive time: Fukuoka 2hr / Yufuin 30min / Oita airport 60min